avivharuzi/div-crazy/README.md

-# div-crazy
+# Div Crazy

-a small game to catch div with options
+A small game to catch div with options.